SupaMinovative/SupaMinovative/README.md

 I'm Min — a self-taught, passionate beginner in Android Development 📱 and Java ☕

-🔭 I've recently completed my first real-world app, "Vocabulary Learning App": [Sprax](https://github.com/SupaMinovative/Sprax)
+🔭 My first real-world app: [Sprax](https://github.com/SupaMinovative/Sprax): a vocabulary learning app for German learners.

+🎮 Second project: [Guessify](https://github.com/SupaMinovative/Guessify): a word guessing game built in Java, featuring LiveData and Room DB for a reactive, rewarding experience.

+💚 A tiny taste of JavaScript: [Dino worries, Bee happy](https://github.com/SupaMinovative/dino-worries-bee-happy): an interactive web app spreading positive vibes.

-🌱 I’m learning mobile development, databases, and clean coding principles, while deepening my knowledge of Java.
+🌱 I’m currently focused on deepening my skills in mobile development, databases, and clean coding principles—turning theory into meaningful real-world projects.

-🎯 Goal: To find a fresh start in IT education and study by combining my theoretical knowledge into real-world applications.
+🎯 Goal: To build a strong foundation in IT and pursue further education in the field.

-💡 Currently: Learning, building fun and useful apps, exploring my interests, and levelling up my skills step-by-step.

 🌍 Languages: English (C1), German 🇩🇪 (C1), Thai 🇹🇭 (Native)

 Feel free to check out my projects and follow my journey! ⭐